lnyemba/jx/README.md

 This class creates an AJAX handler to the calling code.

+	example:
-	`var httpclient = HttpClient.instance()`
+	var httpclient = HttpClient.instance()

 The object has the following interface once instanciated.
 We assume the object created is called httpclient

 **httpclient.setData(_object_)**

 This function will set data that will be processed with a request (POST|PUT) The object set can be of any type

 **httpclient.setHeader(_key_,_value_)**

 This function is designed to set the headers that will be processed with a request (GET|POST|PUT)
+	example:
+		key = 'Authorization'
+		value = 'Bearer ![0v8]-24x7-4q@11-h8r5

+	parameters:
+		key	key of the header
+		value	value associated with the key

+	NOTE: will override existing keys

 **httpclient.<get|post|put>(_url_,_callback_)**